odit-bit/invoker/requirement.md

 Components:

-    crawler:
+    linkcrawler:
         -.crawl service that can crawl the link to find new following link
     linkgraph:
-        -.persistence of links and egde
+        -.manage links and egdes
     textIndex:
-        -.persistence of index
+        -.indexing link as document for search
     pagerank:
         -. calculate ranking of link for indexing
     frontend: